Monday, July 5, 2010

 should be the same as those in Singapore???

-you eat Dim Sum and yumcha the way the Hong Kong people do!
+you eat Dim Sum and Yumcha the way the Hong Kong people do!

 Roast Goose (5/5)

-I would want before I die, perhaps the roast goose is
+DO NOT MISS THIS DISH!
+If there is anything that I would want before I die, perhaps the roast goose

-one of those bucket list item!
-Roasted to a perfect crisp
+is one of those bucket list item!
+Roasted to a perfect crisp and yet sealing the succulent

-in the famous Sam Tseng will definitely send your taste buds
+goodness in, this roast goose in the famous Sam Tseng will definitely send your taste buds

 on a roller coaster.
-You may take a taxi from the Tsuen Wan MTR
+You may take a taxi from the Tsuen Wan MTR to Sam Tseng by telling the

-roast goose and usually they know where to go.
+cab uncle that you wanted to have roast goose and usually they know where to go.

-You may to try out Yue Kee Restaurant.
+I strongly urge you to try out Yue Kee Restaurant.

 A good old sundae on a hot sunny day